duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/00_skeleton/03_running_exercises.md

 ### `notebooks`

 The `notebooks` folder contains pedagogical notebooks that can be run.

-TODO: Vincenzo how to run the notebooks.
+Some parts of the notebooks indeed are dedicated to tests, to check if the code is working properly before starting the simulation or testing on the Duckiebot.

+Before running the test cells make sure you run also the cells with the code.
+There are different ways to run a cell:

+1. click on the `play` button on the top left of the cell.
+2. pressing `crtl`+`enter`.

 The code in the notebooks can also be compiled and become accessible inside the code in the `exercise_ws` directory.

-TODO: Vincenzo more details on this.
+In order to do so, from inside the exercise folder run:

+     laptop $ dts exercises build

+This command convert the notebook into a python script and place it inside the package in `exercise_ws` directory specified in the `config.yaml` file.

+The same is when running the `run` command, with the difference that in this case the ROS workspace is not built:

+     laptop $ dts exercises run ![options]

 ### `requirements.txt`